Medically reviewed by Drugs.com. Last updated on May 1, 2023.

 - You are urinating little or not at all.

 Call your doctor if:

 - Your child is fussy or has feeding problems.

 - You have questions or concerns about your condition or care.

 - Antibiotics are given to fight a bacterial infection.
 It is important to take all of the antibiotics to make sure the infection is treated completely.
 Your healthcare provider will get bowel movement samples over time to check that treatment is working.

-Signs and symptoms may start to get better about 4 weeks after they start.
+Signs and symptoms may start to get better in about 4 weeks.
 You may still be infected even after treatment.
 This means you can pass the infection to others.
 Ask your healthcare provider about these and other ways to prevent spreading the bacteria until the infection is gone: